 Vice President – Jewel Howard-Taylor – 2021

 After a change of national Government, PSL became the Liberian Education Advancement Program (LEAP).
-LEAP is now in its sixth year, and Bridge Liberia is delivering statistically significant learning gains.
+LEAP is now in its seventh year, and Bridge Liberia is delivering statistically significant learning gains.

 Four Independent Studies and Randomized Control Trials have shown the efficacy of the program.
 Bridge Liberia has evidenced a statistically significant improvement in learning outcomes.
 In a gold standard RCT, students in Bridge Liberia supported public schools were found to benefit by an equivalent of 2.5 years more of learning in just 3 years.